The First Light of Hope

 Dr Justine Toh opens our Advent 2025 series with a reflection on the way love breaks through, just as light breaks through the darkness.

-You’re invited to journey through Advent with us this December, as we reflect on the love we see breaking through in the birth of Jesus.
-Sign up for this 2025 Advent series now.
+Our 2025 Advent series reflected on the love we see breaking through in the birth of Jesus.

 Yet, step back into first-century Palestine, and the world was no less fractured.
 The Roman Empire ruled with ruthless force - oppressing the poor, crushing dissent, enforcing a violent ‘peace.’
 Corrupt leaders exploited the vulnerable, while the religious elite clung to power instead of standing with the people.
 The Israelites lived under occupation, longing for liberation, crying out for justice, waiting for God to act.